vuetifyjs/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 <link href="https://cdn.jsdelivr.net/npm/font-awesome@4.x/css/font-awesome.min.css" rel="stylesheet">
 ```

 Installing FontAwesome**4** is the same as its newer version, just from a different repository.
-You will be targeting the `font-awesome` repo as opposed to `@fortawesome` one.
+You will be targeting the `font-awesome` repo as opposed to `@fontawesome` one.

 ```bash
 $ yarn add font-awesome@4.7.0 -D